 Zippo All-In-One Kit

 Whether you are outdoors, indoors, on the go or preparing for a night of sedentary couch dwelling, the lighter itself is a street chrome lighter that boasts the ability to last a lifetime.
-Purchasing a lighter like this is purchasing a piece of American history as the Zippo company is an American company based in Bradford, Pennsylvania.
+Purchasing a lighter like this is purchasing a piece of American history as the Zippo company is based in Bradford, Pennsylvania.

 Spark 4-In-One Multi-Tool Lighter